Some treatments can control advanced kidney cancer for some time, and reduce symptoms.

-The doctor injects small pieces of foam or gelatine beads into the main artery leading to the area where the cancer is.
-This blocks the blood supply, and can shrink the cancer.
+The doctor injects small pieces of foam or gelatine beads into your main artery leading to the area where the cancer is.
+This blocks the blood supply and can shrink the cancer.

 Chemotherapy does not work very well in patients with kidney cancer.
 So it is not often used to treat it.

-Your doctor might offer you chemotherapy as part of a clinical trial of new drugs, or in combination with biological therapy.
+Your doctor might offer you chemotherapy as part of a clinical trial of new drugs, or in combination with targeted cancer drugs.

 Other ways of controlling symptoms

 Medicines can help control symptoms such as pain, sickness, diarrhoea and constipation.
 Some people find complementary therapies such as relaxation and massage can relieve pain or sickness.
 And they can certainly help to reduce anxiety and stress.

 Painkillers and pain control